 I am hoping to raise $1M for this phase and fully confident that this can be achieved with your help!

 An important part of this project is my intention to share my work and observations with pet owners worldwide through a 24/7 video feed.
-Each pet will have a webpage documenting every step in their recovery.
-In this way, I hope to inspire others to use my models for their own pets and also establish similar centers (small or large) to replicate my approach.
-My approach can be done and followed anywhere without expensive equipment.
-I will also provide full support to everyone who needs it through Long Living Pets Research Academy ( a learning center for naturopathic health care for dogs and cats).
-I have a vested interest in the results since this will become part of my research into chronic diseases in dogs and cats.
+Each pet will also have a webpage documenting every step in their recovery.
+In this way, I hope to inspire others to use my strategies for their own pets and also establish similar centers (small or large) to replicate what we do.
+Our approach can be done and followed anywhere without expensive equipment.
+We will also provide full support to everyone who needs it through Long Living Pets Research Academy ( a learning center for naturopathic health care for dogs and cats).
+I have a vested interest in the results since this will become part of my research into chronic diseases and recovery modalities in dogs and cats.
 All I ask for is for you to share the results caused by following my protocols.
 I also hope to learn about other successful approaches from participants in these studies.

-This will also further confirm my findings that simple steps, such as changing the diet to species appropriate diet alone, can achieve dramatic results.
-Everything I do is from a naturopathic perspective, which means the body will usually heal itself if given the proper conditions.
-The results of my study will be indisputable, and I will share them with everyone interested in learning how we can prevent disease and heal naturally.
+This will also further confirm my findings that simple steps, such as changing the diet to species appropriate diet alone, can achieve fantastic results.
+Everything we do is from a naturopathic and holistic perspective, which means the body will usually heal itself if given the proper conditions.
+The results will be hard to dispute since we will share them (24/7 live stream) with everyone interested in learning how we can prevent disease and heal naturally.

 For almost 10 years, I have visualized opening this center and now the time is right to take action!
 While I don’t medically ‘cure’ or ‘treat,’ I have achieved results far beyond what I ever imagined, and it is time to scale up my project with this center and share what I do with the rest of the world.